jschnab/systems_design/instagram/README.md

 We use io2 EBS volumes, which are provisioned I/O operations per second (IOPS) SSD volumes.
 We use two separate volumes for the commit log (250GB) and for data (1TB).
 Volumes are mounted on m5.2xlarge instances, which are EBS-optimized.
-We enable enhanced networking on the instances to allow more packets per second to between the instance and the EBS volumes.
+We enable enhanced networking on the instances to allow more packets per second between the instance and the EBS volumes.

 ### 6.2.
 Cassandra configuration